Anu58/Rent_calculator/README.md

-# Rent_calculator
+# Mini Project - Rent_calculator
-Calculating the rent of flat or room
+It's a mini project in which we create calculator to calculate the rent of room in simple way.